-The School of Information provides a number of scholarship opportunities for graduate students who are matriculated in one of the School's academic programs and who are in good academic standing.
+The School of Information provides a number of scholarship opportunities for iSchool graduate students who are in good academic standing.
 These awards are made possible through the generosity of alumni and friends.
 Award criteria vary accordingly.

 Congress of Graduate Students (COGS)